 You just moved to Japan.
-You paid an absorbent amount of key money and other fees, and now you’re ready to move into your empty apartment.
+You paid an exorbitant amount of key money and other fees, and now you’re ready to move into your empty apartment.
 Where to get all those things needed to make your place comfy and livable without going broke right off the bat?
 These secondhand shops in Japan, that’s where!
 Check out these affordable options for outfitting your new place.

 The ‘Off’ Group